ui/stamps-api-docs/source/klg_api.rst

-root_transaction     Information about the first original transaction original_transaction Information about the previous transaction modified_transaction Information about the new transaction after return happens modication           Information about the modified data of the original transaction returned_vouchers    Information about what vouchers are returned
+root_transaction     Information about the first original transaction original_transaction Information about the previous transaction modified_transaction Information about the new transaction after return happens modification           Information about the :ref:`modified data <Modification Object>` of the original transaction returned_vouchers    Information about what vouchers are returned
 ==================== ===========================================================================